ELEVATOR MAINTENANCE & REPAIR

 Metro Elevator maintains and repairs virtually every elevator type currently in operation.

-Whether it be a minor repair, major equipment upgrade, or aesthetic improvement, Metro Elevator will provide you with a custom, comprehensive plan and proposal to make sure your repair project goes smoothly and efficiently.
+Whether your elevator needs maintenance, repair, servicing, major equipment upgrades, or aesthetic improvements, Metro Elevator will provide you with a custom, comprehensive plan and proposal to make sure your repair project goes smoothly and efficiently.

 WHY MAINTAIN AN ELEVATOR?